Tetrastorm/GGJ-2021-Lost_and_Found/README.md

 ## "Lost and Found"
 ## Games: Senses

+### Pitch:

+The player is lost in a mirror donjon, he will use a portal gun to escape of the donjon, but is random set, how player will manege to escape?

+---

 ### Evolution idea:

-- 1 - Créate a scroller where player search a sword
+- 1 - Create a scroller where player search a sword
 - 2 - Create a forest where player is lost and must retrieve own way with a map
 - 3 - Create a vertical labyrinth with many corridors
 - 4 - Create a vertical labyrinth with many corridors where player passe between each one with a portal system